20 Worst Tourist Traps in Michigan

 Warren Dunes State Park Beach

-This Lake Michigan beach attracts Chicago-area tourists seeking closer alternatives to Michigan’s western shores.
+This Lake Michigan beach draws a lot of visitors from the Chicago area looking for a convenient western Michigan option.
 The park features 3 miles of sandy shoreline.

 Verified sources: